 DSO member since 2017

-Prior to her time at the DSO, Sarah served as Second Oboe of the Toronto Symphony Orchestra.
+Prior to her time at the DSO, Sarah Lewis served as Second Oboe of the Toronto Symphony Orchestra.
 She has made guest appearances with the Metropolitan Opera Orchestra, Minnesota Orchestra, Chautauqua Symphony Orchestra, New World Symphony, and Lansing Symphony Orchestra.

-A native of Petoskey, Michigan, Sarah made weekly trips to the Interlochen Arts Academy during high school to study with Daniel Stolper.
+A native of Petoskey, Michigan, Lewis made weekly trips to the Interlochen Arts Academy during high school to study with Daniel Stolper.
 She completed her undergraduate degree at Michigan State University, studying with Jan Eberle, where she was awarded the Louis Sudler Prize for outstanding achievement in the Arts.

-When she is not playing the oboe or making reeds, Ms. Lewis enjoys yoga, baking, and hiking with her adventurous husband, McLain.
+When she is not playing the oboe or making reeds, Lewis enjoys yoga, baking, and hiking with her adventurous husband, McLain.